HoughAPH/MartianRobot/README.md

 1. Make sure you have .NET 9.0 SDK installed on your machine.
 2. Build and run the app:
 3. To input your own commands, you can modify the `Program.cs` file and uncomment the section below the default inputs.
+4. Please run the application in "Release" mode.
+Runnning in Debug mode will write the result of every step to the console.

 ## Not included
 - Unit tests for the application logic.